Be Prepared | Canmore Kananaskis

 • Windproof jacket and warm layers – year round!

-Depending on the season, the terrain difficulty, and your skill level, you may also need micro-spikes, poles, sunscreen, and other gear to help your adventures run smoothly.
+Depending on the season, the terrain difficulty, and your skill level, you may need additional gear to help your adventures run smoothly.
 If you’re visiting from out of town or just looking to pick up some new gear, check out Kananaskis Outfitters, Sports Experts, Sports Garage, or GearUp for all your outdoor adventure needs.

 Save and download important information

 Cell service can be spotty in the backcountry, so make sure you download trail maps and other essential information to be used offline.
-Alternatively, you can drop by the Canmore Visitor Information Centre to pick up a trail map and get some pointers from local experts to help navigate you through the mountain ranges.
+Alternatively, you can drop by a number of retail shops in town to pick up a trail map and get some pointers from local experts to help navigate you through the mountain ranges.

 Know your limits and communicate